Student Admissions, Outcomes, & Other Data

 Clinical Psychology @ John Jay College

 The policy of the Doctoral Program in Psychology is to consider students who show considerable promise of succeeding in the program.
 Each applicant's entire application package will be thoroughly examined (including GPA, General GRE scores, letters of recommendation, and personal statement, as well as research and clinical experiences).
 This program is highly competitive and accepts approximately 5 students each year.
+Students in this program are trained to be scientist practitioners with a focus on general clinical psychology with a sub-specialization in forensic psychology, broadly defined, and the development of competency to conduct research in psychology.
+Students are selected based upon their overall qualifications and their match with program.
 The program is open to full-time students only.
 Students cannot attend on a part-time basis.
 Admission is for the fall semester only.
 Applications must be received by the Graduate Center Admissions Office by December 1st.